databio/pepatac/docs/install.md

 To run on multiple samples, you can just write a loop to process each sample independently with the pipeline, or you can use...[`looper`!](https://github.com/pepkit/looper)  Learn more about using `looper` with `PEPATAC` in the [how-to guides](howto.md) or in the [extended tutorial](tutorial.md)).
 Any questions?
 Feel free to [reach out to us](contact.md).
 Otherwise, go analyze some ATAC-seq!

+###  2.3.3: Running the pipeline on multiple samples

+If you need to run it on many samples, you could write your own sample handling code, but we have pre-configured everything to work nicely with [looper, our sample handling engine](http://looper.readthedocs.io).
+The extended tutorial includes a more [detailed explanation for how to use looper](tutorial.md#23-using-looper-to-run-the-pipeline) to analyze some provided example data.